MileHacker Logo

 Environmental Protection

 Do not engage in unlawful activities like off-road driving.
 This damages fragile ecosystems, carries heavy fines, and harms Iceland's reputation.
-Avoid purchasing items made from protected or sensitive natural resources.
+Avoid purchasing items made from protected or sensitive resources from nature.

 Conservation through GreaterGood